dina-web-nrm/mediaserver-module/README.md

 base url (default) : http://localhost:8080/MediaServerResteasy/

+Same class : posting to binary and posting to base64

-## Test to post a binary-file from the interface
+## Test to post a binary-file from the interface (action='media/load')
-If all goes welle, the server returns a UUID
+If all goes well: the server returns a UUID

-The log from the wildfly-server
+The log from the wildfly-server : class se.nrm.bio.mediaserver.rs.MediaResourceForm

 ```
 00:42:13,996 INFO  [se.nrm.bio.mediaserver.rs.MediaResourceForm] (default task-3) in POST -> /load using multiform